Ruchi-here/AP_Project/README.md

 # AP_Project

-**Good programming practices**
+# Code Style Guidelines

+The following guidelines should be followed when writing classes and methods in this project:

+1. **Field Encapsulation**
-All the fields in the class should be private unless there is a good reason to have otherwise.
+   - All fields in a class should be declared as private unless there's a compelling reason to do otherwise.

+2. **Getter and Setter Methods**
-Every field should have a getter and a setter.
+   - Every field should have a corresponding getter and setter method, allowing controlled access to the data.

+3. **Method Accessibility**
-All the methods of the class should be public unless there is a good reason to have otherwise (for example, helper methods need not be public).
+   - All methods of a class should be declared as public unless they serve as internal helper methods or have specific reasons to be otherwise.

+4. **Class Visibility**
-Every class should be public.
+   - Every class in the project should be declared as public to ensure it can be accessed when needed.

+5. **Comments**
-Add comments to the class and methods except the getter and setter methods.
+   - Add comments to classes and methods to provide meaningful descriptions and explanations of their purpose and functionality.
+Exclude comments for getter and setter methods unless they contain unique logic.

+6. **Naming Conventions**
-Follow the naming conventions for classes, fields, methods, objects, and variables (including constants).
+   - Follow established naming conventions for classes, fields, methods, objects, and variables, including constants.
+Consistency in naming enhances code readability and maintainability.

+By adhering to these guidelines, you can ensure code consistency, maintainability, and readability throughout the project.